0l1v3rr/trello-clone/README.md

 <img src="./docs/images/screenshot-1.png" alt="Screenshot">

 > **Warning**
-> This project is still under development.
+> This project is still under development, so it's not production ready.
 As such, it lacks certain features and may contain annoying bugs.
 >
 > Also, it uses experimental technologies, such as Next.js server actions.